brianshumate/vaultron/README.md

 ### Changing Vault OSS and Consul OSS Versions

-Vaultron runs the `:latest` official Vault Docker container image, but if you would prefer to run a different OSS version, you can export the `TF_VAR_vault_version` environment variable to override:
+Vaultron runs the `:latest` official Vault Docker container image, but if you would prefer to run a different _OSS version_, you can export the `TF_VAR_vault_version` environment variable to override:

 ```
 $ export TF_VAR_vault_version=0.6.5